sattarab/ng-nvd3/README.md

 ##AngularJS directive for nvd3.js charts
 This is a nvd3 directive for AngularJS.
-It currently supports pie chart, line chart, scatter chart and bar chart.
+It currently supports pie chart, line chart, scatter chart, bar chart and line-plus-bar graph.
 This is a lightweight directive which has the ability to allow the output graph to be responsive.

 ###Basic Setup
 Using bower: